bogaczmateusz/smartmeal/.ai/prd.md

 - Then a user-friendly error message is displayed, indicating the service is temporarily down.
 - And I am not shown a broken page.

+_ID_: US-012
+_Title_: Create a Manual Recipe
+_Description_: As a user, I want to manually enter my own recipes so I can store my personal collection in one place.
+_Acceptance Criteria_:

+- Given I am on the "Create Recipe" page,
+- When I fill in the title, add at least one ingredient, and at least one preparation step,
+- Then I can save the recipe.
+- The form should have separate, repeatable fields for ingredients and steps.
+- When I save the recipe, it is added to my collection.

+_ID_: US-013
+_Title_: View List of Saved Recipes
+_Description_: As a user, I want to see a list of all my saved recipes so I can browse them.
+_Acceptance Criteria_:

+- Given I am logged in,
+- When I navigate to my recipes page,
+- Then I see a card-based layout displaying all my saved recipes.
+- Each card should show at least the recipe title and ingredients.

+_ID_: US-014
+_Title_: View a Single Recipe's Details
+_Description_: As a user, I want to view the full details of a specific recipe from my list.
+_Acceptance Criteria_:

+- Given I am viewing my list of saved recipes,
+- When I click on a recipe card,
+- Then I am taken to a detailed view of that recipe.
+- And I can clearly see the title, full list of ingredients, and all preparation steps.

 _ID_: US-015
-_Title_: Edit a Manually Created Recipe
+_Title_: Edit a Saved Recipe
-_Description_: As a user, I want to edit a recipe I created manually to correct mistakes or make adjustments.
+_Description_: As a user, I want to edit any of my saved recipes (both AI-generated and manually created) to correct mistakes or make adjustments.
 _Acceptance Criteria_:

-- Given I am viewing the details of a manually created recipe,
+- Given I am viewing the details of any saved recipe,
 - When I click the "Edit" button,
-- Then I am taken to the recipe creation form, pre-filled with the recipe's data.
-- And I can modify the title, ingredients, and preparation steps.
+- Then I can modify the title, ingredients, and preparation steps in place.
 - When I save my changes, the recipe is updated in my collection.
-- The "Edit" option is not available for AI-generated recipes.
+- Note: AI-generated recipes can only be edited after they have been saved to the database.
+Unsaved AI-generated recipes in preview state cannot be edited.

+_ID_: US-016
+_Title_: Delete a Saved Recipe
+_Description_: As a user, I want to delete a recipe I no longer need from my collection.
+_Acceptance Criteria_:

+- Given I am viewing a recipe (either on the list or detail view),
+- When I choose the delete option,
+- Then a confirmation prompt is displayed.
+- When I confirm, the recipe is permanently removed from my collection.

 _ID_: US-017
 _Title_: Responsive UI for Mobile Devices